asyncapi/spec/spec/asyncapi.md

 ### <a name="operationReplyAddressObject"></a>Operation Reply Address Object

-An object that specifies where an operatio have to send the reply to.
+An object that specifies where an operation has to send the reply.

 For specifying and computing the location of a reply address, a [runtime expression](#runtimeExpression) is used.